How to acquire customers with digital advertising

 Digital advertising does not buy you customers.
 It buys attention.
 The difference sounds academic, but it is the most expensive confusion in the economics of a business trying to grow through ads.

 An advertising budget that delivers 1,000 clicks produces between 0 and 1,000 customers.
-Which of the two extremes hits you depends on six variables you cannot set inside Google or Meta: product price, offer, page clarity, brand trust, checkout friction, and what happens in the first 30 days after the first sale.
+Which of the two extremes hits you depends on six variables you cannot set inside Google or Meta, product price, offer, page clarity, brand trust, checkout friction, and what happens in the first 30 days after the first sale.
 The ad pulls the buyer out of the crowd.
 The rest of your economy converts them, or doesn't.

 This article walks through how to think about acquiring new customers with digital advertising as an economic system, not a line on the monthly invoice.
 The four stages every business goes through, three main channels and what each does well, what a healthy system looks like at three, six and twelve months, and where founders most commonly go wrong.